-Doubling the share of freight traffic by rail compared to 2019 and developing its positioning in the logistics chain are the main objectives of the Logistics Hub, which will also be able to become a multimodal system operator thanks to partnerships.
+Doubling the share of freight traffic by rail compared to 2019 and developing its positioning in the logistics chain are the main objectives of the Logistics business unit, which will also be able to become a multimodal system operator thanks to partnerships.

 By working from the perspective of a system on the entire supply chain, with major investments that also include the digitalisation of the freight transport chain, FS Italiane aims to make the sector more competitive and achieve the goals set by the UN 2030 Agenda: to increase the share of freight currently travelling by rail from the current 11%, whilst the majority still travels by road, and to reach 30% as Europe demands.
 This share needs to increase rapidly and today is below the European average (19–20%), well under the figure for Switzerland and Austria (around 35%) and even more so compared to the United States (46%).

 The parent company of the sector is Mercitalia Logistics.
 Seven national and international operating companies form part of the Hub, including Mercitalia Rail – the largest rail freight company in Italy and one of the largest in Europe – along with Tx Logistik and Mercitalia Intermodal as the largest combined road/rail transport operator in Italy and the third largest in Europe.